 The reason why it’s still viable for many bigger companies is that they can function on much smaller margins.
 For example, if you wanted to take £30,000 as your wage each year, you’d have to bust a gut to get those numbers from one store.

-Compare that with William Hill who have 2,300 stores, and they need to make just £13 profit per store to make the same amount.
+Compare that with William Hill who have 2,300 stores, and they need to make just £13 net win per store to make the same amount.

 It’s fair to say that the most lucrative betting sector is that of online and mobile.
 The industry is moving into this space at an alarming rate and it’s worth almost double that of the high street.